tomatenmark/famkidmem-ccms/README.md

-# FamKidMem (Familien-Kindheits-Erinnerungen)
+# FamKidMem
-Remember those 'selbstgedrehte videos' from mid ninetees?\
-Maybe you have them on a stick or your pc, but do you know where to look for it?\
-Are you sure, you not lost it?\
-Imagine you could always watch this videos and experience childhood memories with just one click in the internet.\
-This is what this web based application does.\
-You don't even have to turn your tower pc on.
-You can watch the videos online on your smartphone (better via wlan)
+WebApp and Tools to share Videos online, but securely encrypted.
+One Admin/Editor, Many Users/Whatchers.

 # CCMS
-This repository contains the sources for the FamKidMem Control & Content Management System.\
+This repository contains the sources for the FamKidMem Control & Content Management System / Admin & Editor Tool.\

 # Features